-2.3.3.3 Data synthesis for diagnostic test accuracy reviews
+2.3.3.2 Data synthesis for diagnostic test accuracy reviews

-2.3.3.3.1Diagnostic RCTs
+2.3.3.2.1 Diagnostic RCTs

-Diagnostic RCTs (sometimes referred to as test and treat trials) are a randomised comparison of 2 diagnostic tests, with study outcomes being clinically important consequences of the diagnosis (patient-related outcome measures similar to those in intervention trials, such as mortality).
+Diagnostic RCTs (sometimes referred to as test and treat trials) are a randomised comparison of 2 or more diagnostic tests, with study outcomes being clinically important consequences of the diagnosis (patient-related outcome measures similar to those in intervention trials, such as mortality).
 Patients are randomised to receive test A or test B, followed by identical therapeutic interventions based on the results of the test (so someone with a positive result would receive the same treatment regardless of whether they were diagnosed by test A or test B).
 Downstream patient outcomes are then compared between the 2 groups.
 As treatment is the same in both arms of the trial, any differences in patient outcomes will reflect the accuracy of the tests in correctly establishing who does and does not have the condition.
 Data were synthesised using the same methods for intervention reviews (see section 2.3.3.1.1 above).

-2.3.3.3.2Diagnostic accuracy studies
+2.3.3.3 Data synthesis for risk prediction tools